 Roland E. Dimick Memorial Scholarship - a sophomore who has been in the Department for at least 3 terms, the award is based on freshman year performance.
 Prof. Dimick established the Department of Fish, Game and Fur Animal Management in 1936 and served as Department Head from 1936 until 1963.

-Eric Fritzell Diversity Award - awarded to students from diverse backgrounds, including ethnic minorities, students with federal low-income status and or students with documented disabilities.
+Eric Fritzell Award - awarded to students in Fisheries and Wildlife.
 Erik Fritzell is an Emeritus Associate Dean, College of Agricultural Sciences, OSU.
 He served as a wildlife biologist and university educator for 40 years, including time as Department Head of Fisheries and Wildlife from 1994 to 2001.

 The Stan Gregory Stream Team Scholarship - prior to his retirement, Stan Gregory was internationally known for his work on stream and riparian ecology, riverine systems, and fish ecology.
 He is also known for his work on floodplain ecology, thermal refugia, and environmental futures scenarios.
 This scholarship will be awarded annually to an undergraduate or post-baccalaureate student with interests in stream or riparian ecology.

-Jim and Bonnie Hall Fisheries and Wildlife Diversity Scholarship Fund - sophomore level and above.
-Recruitment and retention of students from underrepresented populations: ethnic minorities, those with disabilities, first generation in college, 25+ years of age, FAFSA high need
+Jim and Bonnie Hall Fisheries and Wildlife Scholarship Fund - sophomore level and above.

 Howard Horton Fisheries Management Scholarship - awarded to a full-time sophomore or junior with a career interest in fisheries management.
 Evidence of leadership, volunteer activities, and the potential for a successful career also considered.